DataDog/integrations-core/docs/dev/new_check_howto.md

         ├── saas_logos-bot.png
         └── saas_logos-small.png

-The `images` folder is meant to contain any images that are needed in the integration tile.
-To be used as such, they should be referenced in the `## Overview` and/or `## Setup` sections in `README.md` as markdown images using their public URLs.
-Because the integrations-core and integrations-extras repositories are public, a public URL can be obtained for any of these files via `https://raw.githubusercontent.com`.
+The `images` folder contains all images that are used in the Integration tile.
+They must be referenced in the `## Overview` and/or `## Setup` sections in `README.md` as Markdown images using their public URLs.
+Because the `integrations-core` and `integrations-extras` repositories are public, a public URL can be obtained for any of these files via `https://raw.githubusercontent.com`.

-The `logos` folder should contain **three** images with filenames and sizes that exactly match the following specifications.
+The `logos` folder must contain **three** images with filenames and sizes that match the following specifications _exactly_.
 Underneath each specification is a list of places where the images may appear in the web app.

 #### saas_logos-bot.png (200 × 128)

-* Integration tile images at /account/settings
+* Integration tile images at `/account/settings`
-* Description heading at /account/settings#integrations/{integration_name}
+* Description heading at `/account/settings#integrations/{integration_name}`
-* Integration monitor tiles and search bar results images at /monitors#create/integration
+* Integration monitor tiles and search bar results images at `/monitors#create/integration`

 #### saas_logos-small.png (120 × 60)

-* Integration dashboards list images at /dash/list
+* Integration dashboards list images at `/dash/list`
-* Some integration dashboards/screenboards at /dash/integration/{integration_dash_name}
+* Some Integration dashboards/screenboards at `/dash/integration/{integration_dash_name}`

 #### avatars-bot.png (128 × 128)

-* Event stream at /event/stream
+* Event stream at `/event/stream`
-* Notification icons at /report/monitor
+* Notification icons at `/report/monitor`

 ### Metadata

 Review the contents of `manifest.json` and `metadata.csv`.
-The metadata catalog in particular can't be automatically generated at the moment so it's a crucial part of the release process.
-Our check doesn't send any metric so in this case we can leave it empty.
+The metadata catalog is not currently automatically generated, so filling it out manually is a crucial part of the release process.
+Our example check doesn't send any metrics however, so in this case we will leave it empty.

 Our check sends a Service Check though, so we need to add it to the `service_checks.json` file: